Tuttotorna/OMNIABASE/ROADMAP.md

 ### Required outcomes

 - define each branch clearly
-- link each branch to existing repositories where available
 - separate branch identity from implementation details
-- identify missing or underdeveloped branches
 - prevent branch overlap from becoming conceptual confusion
+- identify which repositories already embody each branch
+- identify where a branch is still conceptually present but not yet fully formalized

 ### Known current state

+#### Diagnostics
-- Diagnostics is the most mature branch
+This is the most mature branch.

+Primary repositories:
+- `OMNIA`
+- `lon-mirror`
+- `omnia-limit`
+- `Pre-Deployment-Structural-Gate`
+- `OMNIA-RADAR`

-- Coordinate Discovery has a clear active repository embodiment
+#### Coordinate Discovery
-- Cross-Representation Translation exists conceptually and partially in existing repositories, but may require stronger formalization
+This is the clearest frontier branch.

+Primary repository:
+- `omniabase-coordinate-discovery`

+#### Cross-Representation Translation
+This branch is conceptually clear but still more distributed.

+Current repositories:
+- `omega-translator`
+- `HASC-Human-AI-Structural-Compatibility-Protocol`

 ### Success condition

-A reader can distinguish the branches without confusing them with each other or with the umbrella framework.
+A reader can distinguish the branches without confusing:
+- the framework with one branch
+- one branch with another
+- the branch-facing repository with its deeper historical core

 ---